TomObungu/breakbeat/README.md

 # Support
 - Only works for Windows 64bit and 32bit
 - Need a graphics card that supports opengl 3.3+
-- Might not work for some integrated graphics card due to bindless textures in use
+- Might not work for some integrated graphics cards due to bindless textures in use

 # Instructions (Releases)